techidaily/site-win11-tips/source/_posts/troubleshooting-deskanywhere-failures-in-windows-11.md

 ## 5\.
 Try Networking Command Prompt Commands

- Windows allows you to run[various networking commands in the Command Prompt](https://www.makeuseof.com/tag/commands-manage-wireless-networks-windows/) .
+ Windows allows you to run [various networking commands in the Command Prompt](https://www.makeuseof.com/tag/commands-manage-wireless-networks-windows/) .
 You should try running a few of them if the AnyDesk app is still not running on your computer.
 To do that, open the Search menu, type**CMD** in the search bar, and choose **Run as** **administrator** from the right pane.
 It'll open an elevated Command Prompt window.

  To reset files that are necessary to connect to the internet, use these two commands: